Itvisors/mendix-AutocompleteMultiselect/README.md

 - User can search easily for the correct option
 - Limit the tags to show in the front-end
 - Styling options
+- Load data only after opening the dropdown
+- Load data only after filling in x chars

 ## Usage
 The widget needs a context object to work to be able to store the response.
 You can choose to make this object non-persistent.
 Configure the data source to retrieve the options to show in the dropdown and select which attribute can be used as title.
 If you want some options to be selected when rendering the widget, also choose the attribute that can be used for the default selection property.
 Sometimes you need the options to be non-persistent, e.g. when the default selected attribute is user specific and can therefore not be stored in the database.
 After these options are configured, the onchange event can be setup when needed and other options can be set that influence the behavior and layout of the widget.
 When the value(s) in the dropdown are changed, the response attribute is set and can be used to do what you want, e.g. set an association.
 If "No close on select" is set to true, the onchange action is triggered many times in a short time and can interfere.
 Therefore it is adviced in this case to map the response only when needed, e.g. when hitting save.